MKhalusova/MKhalusova.github.io/_posts/2017-09-14-jupyter-notebook-in-pycharm.md

 ![Run](/images/jup-auth.png)

 Oops, what's that?
 We're not done with the setup.
-Click Cancel here, and you’ll get the link to authenticate you the first time in the Run tool window:
+Click Cancel here, and you’ll get the link in the Run tool window to authenticate you the first time:

 ![Run toolwindow](/images/jup-link.png)

-Click the link, and you've got your Notebook running.
+Click it, and you've got your Notebook running.
 Now you're really all set:

 ![Yay!
 It's working](/images/jup-running.png)

 That's pretty much it.
 Open your notebook (*.ipynb*), add code in the cells, run them, experiment, plot, have fun!
 For my example I took some statistical data from [muenchen.de](https://www.opengov-muenchen.de/) about people visiting movies, museums and classical music concerts.
-And, well, no surprise there, a lot more people go to the movies than to museums :D
+And, well, no surprise there, a lot more people go to see movies rather than listen to classical music. :D

 ![Not very insightful plot example](/images/jup-plot.png)